make-github-pseudonymous-again/js-algorithms/README.md

 Those packages aim to provide *code bricks* that are as generic as possible.
-Some examples are a Gauss-Jordan method that can work with any number model, a Karatsuba algorithm that can handle any block size, a Graham Scan algorithm that works with clockwise or counter clockwise ordering, and a Monotone Chain algorithm that can be used as a triangulation algorithm without any change.
+Some examples are a Gauss-Jordan method that can work with any number model, a Karatsuba algorithm that can handle any input size, a Graham Scan algorithm that works with clockwise or counter clockwise ordering, and a Monotone Chain algorithm that can be used as a triangulation algorithm without any change.